mazzottidr/nsrr_luna_mazzotti/nap/seven_bridges/README.md

 Following are needed to run NAP in Seven Bridges Platform
 1. User account in Seven Bridges platform
 2. Sleep cohorts as private files within a Seven Bridges project or public dataset info
-3. User-defined NAP Configuration file
+3. User-defined NAP Configuration file (refer example file nap_7b.conf)

 ## How to run NAP